pgonzaleznetwork/HappySoup.io/README.md

 We understand security is very important in the Salesforce ecosystem.
 With that in mind, we want to be fully transparent as to how this app uses your Salesforce data and what security mechanisms are in place.

+>  Remember that you can always [deploy the app to your own Heroku account](#one-click-deployment-to-your-own-heroku-account) or use it [locally](#local-deployment), in which case you need need to worry about security!

 **API Access**

 When you log in to the app, you'll be asked to authorise it to send requests on your behalf using OAuth.
 Once you grant permission, the app will make the following API calls during its lifecylce: